lblod/pages-vendors/README.md

 ### Deploying

 This application is hosted on GitHub by commiting a new build to the `gh-pages` branch.
-There exist tools for this to automate the process, but they have consistently been broken.
-Instead, we use a manual process that is luckily not too difficult:
+There exist tools to automate the process, but they have consistently been broken.
+Instead, we use a manual process that is luckily not too
+difficult:

 * Make sure you have re-built the diagrams if you have made changes to them
   - `make all` in the `DiagramsSource` folder (see above)